Expectations and Love are Incompatible

 “As for the rest, here’s an approach from Pia Mellody that I’ve adapted slightly.
 First, ask for what you need or want.
-Second, close your mouth and breathe.
-Don't belabor things.
+Second, pause and breathe; don't belabor things and listen to your intuition.
 Third, notice what you get.
-There are only three possibilities.
-Either your partner will provide it.
-Or they’ll respond to the need but not in the way you were expecting.
-Or they won’t respond to it.
+There are only three possibilities: either your partner will provide it, or they’ll respond to the need but not in the way you were expecting, or they won’t respond to it.
 The first two are perfectly acceptable, but you have to be paying attention to see what they do.
-Thus, close your mouth and breathe, and notice what you get.”
+Thus, pause and breathe, and notice what you get.”

 To place an expectation on anyone is inconsiderate and inconsistent with love and loving.
 Worse still, expectations inevitably lead to disappointment and resentment.

 If you want to experience harmony, relinquish your expectations.
 Focus instead on meeting your own needs and wants.
 Then you can be free to relate and to love.
 You might even experience being loved.